Keep track of the contenders, the maybes, and those who’ve left the race.

 Maya Wiley: A civil rights lawyer who has been affiliated with the Department of Justice, NAACP and ACLU, Wiley founded the Center for Social Inclusion before becoming Mayor de Blasio’s counsel in 2014.
 She left that post and led the Civilian Complaint Review Board from 2016 to 2017 and now is a vice president at the New School and a professor at the Milano School.
 In her announcement speech, Wiley lobbed thinly veiled barbs at her former boss, de Blasio, but her tenure as his lawyer—including work on controversial topics like the mayor’s failed “agent of the city” FOIL dodge—could complicate Wiley’s effort to distance herself from the unpopular mayor.
 She’s entering the money race relatively late, but a newly generous public-financing match (and the spending cap that comes with it) will make it easier for candidates to reach a competitive funding level this year.
 Campaign website

 Andrew Yang: Rumors about the entrepreneur seeking the mayoralty have circulated since he ended his 2020 presidential campaign, but they were reignited after a poll gauging support for Yang began circulating.
-In late December, he filed paperwork to run.
+In late December, he filed paperwork to run, and announced his candidacy in January.
+He quickly shot to the head of the polls.

 The Republican contenders